The latest advances in revolutionary technology are closely linked to and driven by new materials design – but how do we explore them all?

 Overall, our atomistic simulation can help provide mechanistic understanding and reduce the number of experiments and save resources in the near future.
 With emerging technology such as next-generation AI, GPU, TPU, and quantum computing, our CMS approach will further create a landscape of opportunities for current and future Bosch applications that are “Invented for Life”.

 What are your thoughts on this topic?

-Please feel free to share them via LinkedIn or to contact me directly.
+Please feel free to share them via LinkedIn or to contact us directly.

 Author: Soo Kim

 Soo worked at Bosch Research until June 9, 2021.
-Prior to joining the Energy Technologies Department in Bosch Research and Technology Center North America, Soo worked on a number of different materials synthesis and simulation methods in the industry, a national laboratory and in academia.
-At Bosch, he is mainly responsible for analyzing technical challenges experienced by other researchers or business units, and then coming up with (an) innovative material solution(s).
+Prior to joining the Energy Technologies Department in the Bosch Research and Technology Center North America, Soo worked on a number of different materials synthesis and simulation methods in the industry, in a national laboratory and in academia.
+At Bosch, he was mainly responsible for analyzing technical challenges experienced by other researchers or business units, and then coming up with (an) innovative material solution(s).
 In 2018, 2019, and 2020, he had the highest number of U.S patent filings to show for in the Energy Technologies Department.